segmentio/segment-docs/src/privacy/consent-management/consent-in-retl.md

 Before you can enforce consent stored in your warehouse, take the following steps:
 - **Set up your third-party consent management tool and create consent categories**.
 Take note of your consent categories and the key or ID associated with each category.
 - **Know how your company uses each destination**.
 You need to know which destinations to map to each category.
-- **End-user consent stored in a warehouse that [Segment supports for RETL](/docs/connections/reverse-etl/#step-1-add-a-source)**.
+- **End-user consent stored in a warehouse that [Segment supports for Reverse ETL](/docs/connections/reverse-etl/#step-1-add-a-source)**.
 Segment supports Reverse ETL capabilities in Azure, BigQuery, Databricks, Postgres, Snowflake, and Redshift data warehouses.
 Other data warehouses are not supported.

 ## Step 1: Create consent categories in the Segment app